Demiez/jsnad/12_working_with_streams/README.md

 The `Transform` constructor inherits from the `Duplex` constructor.
 Transform streams are duplex streams that have an additional constraint applied to enforce a causal relationship between the read and write interfaces.
 A good example is compression like zlib (`const { createGzip } = require('zlib')`). <br>

 The `PassThrough` constructor inherits from the `Transform` constructor.
 Tt's a useful placeholder when a transform stream is expected but no transform is desired (check lab 2)

+###  End-of-stream

+There are four ways for a stream to potentially become inoperative:

+- close event
+- error event
+- finish event
+- end event

+We need to know when a stream has closed so that resources can be deallocated, otherwise memory leaks become possible. <br>

+`stream.finished` utility function (`const { finished } = require('stream')`) allows to avoid listening on 4 different events.
+It accepts `stream` parameter of types: `NodeJS.ReadableStream` | `NodeJS.WritableStream` | `NodeJS.ReadWriteStream` and a callback for error handling <br>